rlapine/detaillogger/README.md

 ## 👤 Author

-Created by [@rlapine](https://github.com/rlapine) — a technically skilled developer focused on clarity, maintainability, and audience-ready documentation.
+Created by Ryan LaPine [@rlapine](https://github.com/rlapine) — a technically skilled developer focused on clarity, maintainability, and audience-ready documentation.
 This class is part of a broader effort to build reusable, well-documented tools for data-driven projects.

 ---